The true story of how the world-famous Double Musky Inn got its start.

 Great place to visit.

 Had adventures with Julian, Katherine, Suzie, Julie, Danny and young Katherine.
-Good Friends and lots of fond memories.
+Good Friends and plenty of fond memories.